frankmarazita/frankmarazita.github.io/content/blog/2024-07-11-how-i-take-notes-with-obsidian/index.md

 showTags: false
 ---

-**_Note: The way that I use Obsidian is always changing so this post will is considered an ongoing WIP.
+**_Note: The way that I use Obsidian is always changing so this post will be considered an ongoing WIP.
 I'll do my best to maintain this post with whatever current tools and techniques I'm using!_**

 ### Introduction